An analysis of linear regression and neural networks approximation for the pricing of swing options

 \section{Approximation of continuation value}

-This section is focused on resolving the dynamic programming equation \eqref{eq_dp_swing}.
-The primary challenge in solving this backward equation is to compute the continuation value, which involves a conditional expectation.
-A straightforward approach may be to compute this conditional expectation using nested simulations, but this can be time-consuming.
-Instead, the continuation value may be approximated using either least squares regression (as in \cite{BarreraEsteve2006NumericalMF}) or neural networks.
+The primary challenge in solving the backward equation \eqref{eq_dp_swing} is to compute the continuation value (conditional expectation) involved.
+A straightforward approach may be to compute this conditional expectation using nested simulations, but this may be time-consuming.
+Instead, the continuation value may be approximated using either linear regression (as in \cite{BarreraEsteve2006NumericalMF}) or neural networks.

 Notice that, it follows from the Markov assumption and the definition of conditional expectation that there exists a measurable function $\Phi_{k+1}^{Q}$ such that

 where $\Phi_{k+1}^Q$ solves the following minimization problem,